-- 1. Utilize gloves, serving utensils, masks, and keep food at proper temperatures for sanitary and health reasons. - 2.
+- 1. Utilize gloves, serving utensils, masks (if appropriate and necessary), and keep food at proper temperatures for sanitary and health reasons. - 2.
 Identify all ingredients and contents of food highlighting any known allergens. - 3.
 Adhere to the Food Guidelines. - 4.
 Submit a Fundraising Approval Form no less than 10 business days prior to their event, if hosting a fundraiser.